 Schools eligible for funding include:

-So easy to use, e2Campus can be set up and running in 10 minutes
+So easy to use, Omnilert can be set up and running in 10 minutes

-With a mass notification system from e2Campus, school administrators will be able to quickly and easily send time-sensitive messages directly to the palms of students hands whether they are on or off campus.
-Built around a highly reliable SMS text messaging system, e2Campus sends out 18,000 messages per minute to students, facultys and staffs cell phones, text pagers, email accounts, and school web pages.
+With a mass notification system from Omnilert, school administrators will be able to quickly and easily send time-sensitive messages directly to the palms of students hands whether they are on or off campus.
+Built around a highly reliable SMS text messaging system, Omnilert sends out 18,000 messages per minute to students, faculty and staff cell phones, text pagers, email accounts, and school web pages.

 In times of crisis, phone calls and e-mail can overload and jam, while text messages use very little bandwidth, making them much more reliable.
 For example, wired and wireless phone lines were busy for hours during the terrorist attacks on 9/11.
 However, SMS text messages went through just fine.